-The ITU Telecom World Young Innovators Competition in partnership with the World Health Organization (WHO) is looking for innovative ideas on how information and communication technologies (ICTs) can help smart cities to slow down or mitigate the effects of climate change.
-This might include novel technologies or combinations of existing technologies, services, and systems which would shape a smart city.
-It may focus on monitoring of or reporting on climate change, mitigating or adapting the impact of climate change on society, or on changes in technology and society that lead to a greener community.
+The ITU Telecom World Young Innovators Competition in partnership with the World Health Organization (WHO) was looking for innovative ideas on how information and communication technologies (ICTs) can help smart cities to slow down or mitigate the effects of climate change.
+This might have included novel technologies or combinations of existing technologies, services, and systems which would shape a smart city.
+It may have focused on monitoring of or reporting on climate change, mitigating or adapting the impact of climate change on society, or on changes in technology and society that lead to a greener community.

-We are looking for communication technologies, teaching tools, new equipment to save lives during a disaster, and new tools to help clean up, recover and rebuild after the event.
-Examples of open source technologies used in disaster management may include 3D printing, UAVs, Raspberry Pi and Arduino – we invite you surprise us with your innovative approach.
+We were looking for communication technologies, teaching tools, new equipment to save lives during a disaster, and new tools to help clean up, recover and rebuild after the event.
+Examples of open source technologies used in disaster management may include 3D printing, UAVs, Raspberry Pi and Arduino – any innovative approach welcome.

 In partnership with Ooredoo, Challenge 1 sought the most promising tech start-ups aimed at inspiring the creation, aggregation or digitization of local content, particularly in non-Latin scripts.
 This may involve local script content, or resolving the technical challenges of digitizing non-Latin scripts through innovative technologies, or fresh uses for older technologies such as optical character recognition voice recognition or translation software.